 Marilyn led me to a dining room attached to the side of her home draped in red and gold cloth.
 A wreath hung on the wall and the table was set permanently for eight, plastic leaves scattered among gold plates and thick candles.
 Sheets of wood made up the walls.
 It looked like a life-sized construction project, and I wondered why Marilyn had chosen this setting.
-Suddenly she blurted its purpose.
-“We built this room by hand.”
+“We built this room by hand,” she announced.
 The dining room was a monument to the value she most wanted to impress on me: the Hutsells were self-made folks.

 Marilyn said the difference between people in Hamden and the people in New Haven’s projects is work ethic.
 When Marilyn had a heart attack at age 60, she ignored doctors’ advice and returned to her job at a law firm.
 Mike has two bad knees and a bad back but drives an oil delivery truck during the week and works at a security firm on weekends.
 “This is what you achieve by pulling your own self up.
 We’re not for entitlements,” Marilyn declared.
 She said people who claim that there are no jobs available, even in the projects, aren’t trying.
 “All you have to do is just look for it.”

-When I asked her what troubled her about the projects, Marilyn didn’t seem most concerned about physical crime.
+When I asked her what troubled her about the projects, Marilyn seemed concerned about more than physical crime alone.
 Instead, she complained about “people in grocery stores with food stamps and you know they don’t need them.”
 She said people invented hardships to hoard handouts and turned down jobs to qualify for free oil.
 She seemed almost to be replaying the critique of “welfare queens” that Ronald Reagan delivered in his 1976 campaign, poor blacks cheating the middle class of their wealth.
-Working-class Marilyn was a rung above those black people.

 Marilyn’s fear of thugs and food stamps wasn’t far from a caricature of anti-poor prejudice, but it also wasn’t far from human.
 Like many middle-class Americans, the Hutsells say their work doesn’t guarantee them the comfort it once did.
 For the first time since the 1920s, median family income has dropped substantially over a decade.
 Family income last year was 8 percent lower than it had been in 2000, compared to what is usually a 30 percent rise during 11-year periods.
 The Hutsells are worried with reason, delaying retirement while they watch tax dollars go to the poor.

-But the Hutsells’ appeal was still aggressive and apocryphal.
+But the Hutsells’ appeal was still contentious.
 In their minds, food stamps weren’t a consequence of economic decline.
 They became the cause of that decline.
-The middle class wasn’t struggling because globalization and automation were raising demand for skills and pushing down pay.
-Social programs for the poor were driving middle-class hardship.

-The Hutsells saw poor people as perpetrators in this system.
+Poor people became perpetrators in this system.
 They weren’t poor by circumstance, but because of insufficient work ethic, a condemnation almost as permanent as one based on race or ethnicity.
 The kind of person who chose to be poor would always deserve to be fenced in.
 As Marilyn said, “If you don’t want to get a job and you want to live in low-income housing, that’s on you.”